 Undergraduate sport, exercise and health courses

-Bachelor's and undergraduate master's courses starting in 2024.
+Bachelor's and undergraduate master's courses in sport, exercise and health.

 Find out about our undergraduate and taught postgraduate courses offered by our Department for Health.

-Bachelor's and undergraduate master's courses starting in 2024.
+Bachelor's and undergraduate master's courses in sport, exercise and health.

 We have several sports related scholarship schemes that you can apply to.
 Find out more about the funding available and eligibility.